FelixCenusa/portfolio/projects.md

 - [Link to a youtube video I made explaining the code and how the program works](https://www.youtube.com/watch?v=ALf3cHNM08g)
 - Run the main.py after cloning or downloading the repo to run the program.

+## TIS-100 (Assembly)
+Played and completed the entire TIS-100 game which based on assembly language.

 # [Home](/portfolio) | [CV](/portfolio/cv/) | [Projects](/portfolio/projects/)